 The calculation fields are processed in the order they would have been transmitted.

-A schematic of the processing is shown in Figure X (CRC-TBD implementation), where the SERIAL DATA INPUT consists of the calculation fields (BL, BL-1…, B1, B0), with BL being the most significant bit of the calculation fields.
+A schematic of the processing is shown in Figure X (CRC-16 implementation for WUR MPDUs)(#M6), where the SERIAL DATA INPUT consists of the calculation fields (BL, BL-1…, B1, B0), with BL being the most significant bit of the calculation fields.
+The CRC computation and transmission is the same as the one depicted in Figure 16-3 (CRC-16 implementation).(#M6)

-NOTE – THE CRC in the FCS is one of the CRC-8, CRC-16, or CRC-32.
-Which of these ones is still TBD.
+Figure X – CRC-16 implementation for WUR MPDUs (#M3, M4, M5, M6)

-Format of individual WUR frame types
+(#M6)Format of individual WUR frame types

 WUR Beacon frame format